 - Almost all hazards are mitigated by replications, which increase generalizability to various locations, populations, and situations.

 - The use of natural contexts in field experiments counteracts testing and scenario effects.

 - By ensuring that everyone in a population has an equal chance of being chosen for a study sample, probability sampling prevents selection bias.

-In addition to the above, the other factors which might influence the external validity of research are situational factors such as characteristics of population, noise, location, time, etc. All these variables might influence the generalization of findings.
-In a few cases, characteristics or features of the sample can be responsible for the influence on the generalization of findings.
+In addition to the above, the other factors which might influence the external validity of research are situational factors such as characteristics of the population, noise, location, time, etc. All these variables might influence the generalization of findings.
+In a few cases, characteristics or features of the sample can be responsible for influencing the generalization of findings.